Don Willett

-Donny Ray Willett (born July 16, 1966) is an American lawyer and jurist serving since 2018 as a U.S. circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
+Donny Ray Willett (born July 16, 1966) is an American lawyer and jurist serving since 2018 as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
 He was previously a justice of the Supreme Court of Texas from 2005 to 2018.

 Early life and background

 Willett was born on July 16, 1966, in Dallas, Texas.
 He grew up in Talty in Kaufman County.
 His adoptive father died at the age of 40, when Willett was six, and he and his older sister, Donna, were reared by their mother, Doris, who waited tables to support the family.
 Neither of Willett's parents finished high school.
 Willett attended public schools in Forney in Kaufman County, graduating in 1984.
 He then became his family's first college graduate.

 Willett received a triple-major Bachelor of Business Administration (economics, finance, public administration) from Baylor University in 1988.
 While at Baylor, he was a member of the Baylor Chamber of Commerce.
 Willett then went to Duke University, where he jointly attended the Duke University School of Law and did graduate study in political science.
 He received a Juris Doctor with honors and a Master of Arts in political science in 1992.
 As a law student, he was an editor of Law & Contemporary Problems.

 After law school, Willett worked as a clerk for Judge Jerre Stockton Williams at the United States Court of Appeals for the Fifth Circuit.
 He then practiced employment and labor law in the Austin office of Haynes and Boone, LLP from 1993 to 1996.
 During that time, he also served as a senior fellow with the Texas Public Policy Foundation.
 Willett has also served as a non-resident fellow with the Program for Research on Religion and Urban Civil Society at the University of Pennsylvania.